Wash. Wear. Repeat. Right?

 Yes, we understand that in certain cases—such as swimwear—synthetic fabrics are pretty much unavoidable.
-Rinse more, wash less—and let’s keep searching for solutions.
+In those cases, we recommend handwashing, and continuing to search for solutions.
 Meanwhile, you can pledge to go #plasticfree by wearing natural fiber materials as much as possible, such as (preferably organic) wool and cotton.

 Here are three more #plasticfree fashion actions you can take today:

 - Avoid acrylic garments, which are particularly harmful and can release as much as 700,000 microfibers during the lifecycle of one item of clothing.

 - If you do own synthetic fabrics, wash them less.

 - If you’re buying a new washing machine, choose a front loader—the Patagonia study found it releases less microfibers.

 - If you already own a washing machine, consider installing a microfiber filter.
 It can’t catch everything, but it can help.